yvonne-h1/h1-theme-template/README.md

 By adhering to these principles, the codebase will be more organized, comprehensible, and adaptable, benefiting both developers and clients in the long run.

+### Accessibility

+Always make sure you keep accessibility in mind when writing code or styling elements.
+Don't use text-gray-500 but instead add 'opacity-50 contrast-more:opacity-100'.
+This will make sure users that prefer to have more contrast will still be able to read the content.
+  - Any button with only an icon should have an aria-label attribute or an additional <code><span class="sr-only">Label describing the button</span></code>
+  - Nav elements should have an aria-label describing what it's for
+  - Headings should have a logical order
+  - Use trapFocus when opening a modal and return the focus to the trigger when closing a modal.
+  - Always test using your keyboard
+  - Use colors with enough contrast
+  - Divs and spans have no semantic meaning.
+Always use p tags for text content.
+  - NEVER remove focus outlines!

 ## Javascript

 - JS is written in vanilla javascript.
 Don NOT use jQuery in your project.